xi-j/xi-j.github.io/_pages/about.md

 I am currently searching for 2026 research internships and collaborations.

 (Our lab has research openings.
-I am happy to mentor one Master’s or undergraduate student on an audio/speech-related research project, ideally with a multi-semester commitment.
+I am happy to mentor one master or undergraduate student on audio/speech-related topics, ideally with a multi-semester commitment.
 Columbia only.)

 ---